 Many responsible owners utilize treadmills to help exercise their dogs.
 This is useful in places where weather prevents outdoor exercise, or in situations where off-leash exercise in not an option.

-The treadmill is used by people that show their Pit Bulls, and do sporting activities like weight pull and agility to help keep their dogs in shape.
-Because Pit Bulls are athletic animals, responsibly using a treadmill can help them be healthier and happier.
+The treadmill is used by people that show their dogs, and do sporting activities like weight pull and agility to help keep their dogs in shape.
+Since pit bulls are athletic animals, generally speaking, responsibly using a treadmill can help them be healthier and happier.